ParkDongho/chisel-dev-env-installer/README.md

 dev-env-auto-install
 ===
-Development Environment Auto-Installer for Chisel and FPGAs
+Development Environment Auto-Installer for Chisel and Chipyard

 # How to Use It
 ```bash